|

 table.

 This is as it suggests, the ratio between albumin and globulin.
-It should
+It is

-normally be 1:1.
-If the ratio is lower than this, then
+usually around 1:1.
+If the ratio is lower than 1:1, then normally

 globulins are high.
 If the